Indonesians fill stadiums for final election rallies - ExBulletin

 About 100,000 people filled a Jakarta stadium on Saturday for a huge rally in support of Indonesian presidential election frontrunner Prabowo Subianto, just days before one of the world's biggest one-day polls.

-Tens of thousands of supporters also attended the latest rallies of his rival candidates – former provincial governors Anies Baswedan and Ganjar Pranowo – in the battle to lead the huge Muslim-majority nation.
+Tens of thousands of supporters also attended the latest rallies of his rival candidates, former provincial governors Anies Baswedan and Ganjar Pranowo, in the battle to lead the Muslim-majority country.

 Subianto, a third-time candidate and current defense minister, leads Baswedan and Pranowo by double digits in the polls ahead of Wednesday's vote.

-“Me, my father and my mother have supported Prabowo continuously since 2014,” said Novita Agustina, a 24-year-old first-time voter who traveled four hours to see the ex-general s 'express.
+“Me, my father and my mother have supported Prabowo continuously since 2014,” said Novita Agustina, a 24-year-old voter who traveled four hours for the first time to see the ex-general speak.

-She praised his work as defense minister and ignored rights groups' concerns about his record, saying the criticism was “just attacks from opponents…I don't want to hear anything of badness “.
+She praised his work as defense minister and ignored rights groups' concerns about his record, saying the criticisms were just “attacks from opponents…I don't want to hear nothing wrong.”

 Others praised his tenacity in running for president a third time.